Explanation

 Converting UTC timestamps to other time zones

-In the previous examples, we converted the UTC timestamp to a datetime value in the UTC timezone.
-But what if you need to convert the UTC timestamp to a datetime value in a different timezone?
-For example, what if you need to convert the UTC timestamp to a datetime value in the Pacific Standard Time (PST) timezone?
+In the previous examples, we converted the UTC timestamp to a datetime value in the UTC timezone, also known as Greenwich Mean Time (GMT).
+But what if you need to convert the UTC timestamp to a datetime value in a different timezone, like the Pacific Standard Time (PST) timezone?

 To do this, we need to know the offset between the UTC timezone and the target timezone.
 For example, the offset between the UTC timezone and the Pacific Standard Time (PST) timezone is -8 hours.
 This means that when the UTC timestamp is 8:00 AM, the Pacific Standard Time (PST) timestamp is 12:00 AM.
 The offset is negative because the Pacific Standard Time (PST) timezone is 8 hours behind the UTC timezone.

-To convert the UTC timestamp to a datetime value in the Pacific Standard Time (PST) timezone, we can use either of the following formulas, based on the previous examples:
+To convert the UTC timestamp to a datetime value in the Pacific Standard Time (PST) timezone, we can use either formula below:

 =--SUBSTITUTE(SUBSTITUTE(B5,"T"," "),"Z","") - TIME(8,0,0)